- South Africa's FSCA is the strongest retail forex regulator in Africa — always verify your broker holds an active FSCA licence

 - ZAR pairs (USD/ZAR, EUR/ZAR) offer local trading opportunities with high volatility

-- XM provides $5 minimum deposit, 1,400+ instruments, and a $30 no-deposit bonus for South African traders
+- XM provides $5 minimum deposit, 1,400+ instruments, and a welcome deposit bonus for South African traders

 - Local payment methods including EFT, Ozow, and SnapScan make funding convenient